Skip to main content

 At Loyola, you will join a community of faculty and students committed to the belief that all people—across ages, cultures, socioeconomic backgrounds, and abilities—should be afforded the opportunity to be effective communicators.
 Our program prepares qualified, compassionate leaders who seek to improve the lives of individuals with communication disorders by recognizing the unique qualities of each client and demonstrating respect for the communities in which they live.

-Plan your in-person or virtual visits, learn more about the program, and take steps to become a Loyola Speech-Language Pathology graduate student.
+Plan your in-person or virtual visits, learn more about the program, and take steps to secure your seat as a Loyola Speech-Language Pathology graduate student.

 Connect with the Program